InventoraHQ/api-docs/README.md

 Returns a single product by ID.

+**Response:**
-**Response:** Same as a single product object from the list endpoint.
+Same as individual product object in List Products response.

 #### Update Product